Who Were the Wise Men? The Mystery of the Magi

 Why Did They Follow the Star?

 The Magi were scholars of the stars.
 They observed a celestial phenomenon that signaled the birth of a Jewish King.
-Their journey was one of faith and improved science, traveling hundreds of miles to worship a child they had never seen.
+Their journey was one of faith and science, traveling hundreds of miles to worship a child they had never seen.

 Ask BibleNow Chat